yathit/ydn-db/readme.md

 that should create three directories for closure-library, ydn-base and ydn-db.

-Run apache or a static server on that directory.
+Run local apache (recommended) or a static server on that directory.

     python -m SimpleHTTPServer 8001